vegaprotocol/well-known/README.md

 2. Use the oracle's public key as the filename
 3. Populate the template with the oracle details
 4. Optional: Provide [proofs](#proofs) for social media accounts
-3. Create a pull request and mark it as ready for review
+3. Open a pull request and mark it as ready for review

 When merged, the details in the file may be shown alongside other oracle info in apps on the Vega network.